mapbox/mapbox-sdk-py/docs/distance.md

 # Distance

+**DEPRECATED**

+The `mapbox.services.distance` module will be removed in 1.0.
+Please switch to the new `mapbox.services.matrix` module.

 The `Distance` class from the `mapbox.services.distance` module provides access to the Mapbox Distance API.
 You can also import it directly from the `mapbox` module.